-It is realized thanks with the contribution of the LIFE programme, the European Union’s financial instrument supporting environmental, nature conservation and climate action projects.
+It is has been realized with the contribution of the LIFE programme, the European Union’s financial instrument supporting environmental, nature conservation and climate action projects.

 Flood Risk ANticipation and Communication in the Alps

 Start date: 1 July 2016

 End date: 31 dicembre 2019